IoBT-VISTEC/PPMI_DL/README.md

 ```

 ## Usage (Interpretation model)
-To interpret the deep learning model enter "src" folder and run:
+To interpret the deep learning model, the users should change the directory to "src" folder and run:
 ```sh
 python main_interpret.py input [Interpretation Type]
 ```